kevinamiri/maila/src/pages/tools/writing/idea-brainstoriming.md

 hasCustomTextArea: true
 editor_height: 150
 tone: false
-templateKey: 'tools-body'
+templateKey: "tools-body"
 jsonId: "6121"
 product_type: "53"
 image: ../../blog/2022/images/idea-generation.png
 url: /app/brainstorming
 ---

 # AI Idea Generator

 Whether your goal is to become a better writer or start a business, you will need a lot of motivation, inspiration and ideas.
 AI Idea Generator uses artificial intelligence to help you generate ideas faster and more efficiently.
 It makes it easier for you to create new ideas and find ideas that are relevant to the topic you are writing about.